StatTag/StatWrap/docs/ProjectLogging.md

 ## Logging via Electron

-Across the entire application, we will centralize logging via an IPC call using `Messages.WRITE_PROJECT_LOG`.
+Across the entire application, we will centralize logging via an IPC call using `Messages.WRITE_PROJECT_LOG_REQUEST`.
 This message will take the following parameters:

 | parameter     | type    | description                                                                             |
 | ------------- | ------- | --------------------------------------------------------------------------------------- |